Identifying Causal Effects in Information Provision Experiments: Endogenous Belief Formation Through Costly Information Acquisition

 Agents for whom the outcome is very sensitive to the beliefs ($\tau_i^2$ is very large) will update their information until $\sigma^2_X \alpha_i$ is small.\footnote{Notice that since $\alpha_i \equiv \frac{\sigma^2_X}{\sigma^2_S + \sigma^2_X}$, $\alpha_i$ and $\sigma^2_X$ move together.
 That is, holding fixed $\sigma^2_S$, an increase in $\sigma^2_X$ implies an increase in $\alpha_i$ and vice-versa.} On the other hand, agents for whom the outcome is not sensitive to beliefs ($\tau_i^2$ is small) will stop after seeing fewer signals, so that $\sigma^2_X \alpha_i$ is relatively large.

-We can see in this toy model how the causal relationship of interest affects the formation of beliefs before the experiment takes place.
+This simple model illustrates how the causal relationship of interest affects the formation of beliefs before the experiment takes place.
 People whose actions depend more on their beliefs will be more willing to pay to obtain new information, and will therefore have more precise beliefs.
 In a Bayesian updating model, people with more precise beliefs will be less responsive to new information.
 In this way, the amount of variation in beliefs that can be induced by experimentally providing new information is directly depends on the causal effects of interest.